 HBase is a distributed database.
-As any distributed database, there has to be a component which centrally manages the metadata of all other components.
+As any distributed database, there has to be a component that centrally manages the metadata of all other components.
 HBase uses zookeeper for this task.
-Zookeeper manages the meta information like number of region servers, location of all components (master, region server).
+Zookeeper manages the meta information like the number of region servers, location of all components (master, region server).
 Zookeeper constants does heart beats with all components, reports to the Master Server in case of region server failure and does a master re-election in case of a Master Server node failure.

 Putting in zookeeper as a component here might be a little bit confusing because it can be considered as a dependency rather than a component.
 But HBase is so closely knit to zookeeper for functioning that it could almost be treated as a component in HBase.

 Region Servers are primarily responsible for doing handle the Read (GET) & Write (PUT) requests that come from the client (via the ZK).
-In addition to this, Region Servers also manageRegions (smallest units of a table holding actual data)
+In addition to this, Region Servers also manageRegions (smallest units of a table holding actual data).

 A minor compaction just collates multiple smaller files on the disk into one to make the read more efficient and fast (occurs when more than a configurable amount of data is held inMemory - hbase.hregion.memstore.flush.size).

-A major compaction on the other hand (occurs once a week by default) combines all files stored into one per Region per store and also deletes any data that has to be cleaned up.Hence the major compaction even though is intended to benefit reads, but ends up taking a lot of resources and can cause problems in Production environment.
+A major compaction on the other hand (occurs once a week by default) combines all files stored into one per Region per store and also deletes any data that has to be cleaned up.

 Regions are the smallest units comprising of a store per column family (which holds data in memory and persists it to disk after a threshold).
 Regions split automatically and is done by the Region Server.
 The Region Server first informs Zookeeper about splitting a region.
 It then creates daughter regions and splits HDFS files as needed.
-After successful completion, the meta data is updated in other region servers, zookeeper and master (in the same order).
+After successful completion, the meta data is updated in other region servers, zookeepers and master (in the same order).
 Thus, HBase automatically handles both splitting and compaction of data in regions to optimize the read operations.

-Now HBase is strongly consistent and unlike few other NoSQL database like MongoDB (whensecondary reads are enabled - https://docs.mongodb.com/manual/reference/read-concern/or partition replica failure occurs) or Cassandra (through consistency level configuration -https://cassandra.apache.org/doc/latest/configuration/cass_yaml_file.html#idealconsistency-level)
+Now HBase is strongly consistent and unlike few other NoSQL database like MongoDB (when secondary reads are enabled - https://docs.mongodb.com/manual/reference/read-concern/or partition replica failure occurs) or Cassandra (through consistency level configuration -https://cassandra.apache.org/doc/latest/configuration/cass_yaml_file.html#idealconsistency-level)

 Consistency is achieved by reading / writing through Region Servers concerned.
 PartitionTolerance is achieved by replication of data files using the underlying HDFS.

 Engati is a one-stop platform for delighted customers.
 With our intelligent bots, we help you create the smoothest of Customer Experiences.
-And now, we're helping you find those customers too.
-The award-winning Marketing Automation platform, LeadMi, received some major upgrades and joined our family as Engati Acquire.
+And now, we're even helping you answer your customers' most complicated questions in real-time with Engati Live Chat.
 So, let's get started?Get Started Free